 • Each ELPAC domain that is administered online is its own opportunity, with a maximum total of four opportunities.

-• Ninety-nine opportunities (i.e., unlimited) are available for the IABs and the interim assessments for CAST and the ELPAC.
+• Ninety-nine opportunities (that is, unlimited) are available for the IABs and the interim assessments for CAST and ELPAC.

-Reported The student’s score for the completed test in the TDS has passed the quality assurance review and has been submitted to CERS.
+The student’s score for the completed assessment in the TDS has passed the quality assurance review and has been submitted to CERS.
 Some items must be hand scored before they appear in CERS.

-Review The student has answered all test items and is currently reviewing the answers before submitting the test.
-(A test with a “Review” status is not considered complete.)
+The student has answered all test items and is currently reviewing the answers before submitting the assessment.
+(An assessment with a “Review” status is not considered complete.)

-Scored The TDS has processed the student’s responses to items on the test.
+The TDS has processed the student’s responses to items—either machine-scored or hand scored—on the assessment.

-Started The student has started the test and is actively testing.
+The student has started the assessment and is actively testing.

-Submitted The test has been submitted for quality assurance review and validation before scores can be released.
-A quality assurance engine examines submitted tests for a number of statistical elements before they are reported, including reviews for scoring errors.
+The assessment has been submitted for quality assurance review and validation before scores can be released.
+A quality assurance engine examines submitted assessments for a number of statistical elements before they are reported, including reviews for scoring errors.
 Results with this status are not yet available to be viewed.

-Suspended The student is awaiting test administrator or test examiner approval to resume a test opportunity.
+The student is awaiting TA or TE approval to resume a test opportunity.